meilisearch/documentation/guides/introduction/quick_start_guide.md

 ### Checking updates

+Most actions are asynchronous, which allows you to stack them.
+All of the actions are executed in the order in which they were sent.

-The document addition returns a JSON object with only an `updateId` attribute.
+The document addition process returns a JSON object containing only an `updateId` attribute.

-This kind of **successful response** indicates that the operation has been taken into account, but it may not have been executed yet.
+This kind of **successful response** indicates that the operation has been taken into account, but may not have been executed yet.

 You can check the status of the operation via the `updateId` and the [get update status route](/references/updates.md).

-Checking the update status is not a mandatory step to search through your documents but could be really useful to understand what is happening in case of errors or unexpected behaviors.
+Checking the update status is not a mandatory step to search through your documents but could prove useful in tracing the origin of errors or unexpected behaviors.

 ## Search

-Now that our documents have been added to MeiliSearch, we are able to [search](/guides/main_concepts/search.md) in it.
+Now that your documents have been ingested into MeiliSearch, you are able to [search them](/guides/main_concepts/search.md).

 MeiliSearch [offers many parameters](/guides/advanced_guides/search_parameters.md) that you can play with to refine your search or change the format of the returned documents.
 However, by default, the search is already relevant.

-The search engine is now aware of our documents and can serve those via our HTTP server.
+The search engine is now aware of your documents and can serve those via an HTTP server.

 :::: tabs
 ::: tab cURL